benbell95/better_biplot/README.md

 A script to create beautiful looking biplots using base R, without the need to use or install any additional packages.
 Designed to work with `prcomp()` and `princomp()` output for principal component analysis (pca), but can also work with other data.
 The function is compatible with the base `biplot()` function, but offers significant enhancements including new features and full customisation of the biplot.

+## Features

+* Quickly create beautiful biplots from pca analysis.
+* Uses base R - no need to install other packages.
+* Compatible* with base biplot() function.
+* Full customisation of the plot.
+* Style the plot points based on grouping data.
+* Add legends (automatically generated).
+* Add ellipses or convex hulls to grouped data.
+* Add circle of equilibrium contribution.
+* Plays nicely with layout(), mfrow(), par() and other plot functions.

 ## Get the code

 You can load the code directly into R from Github using the following: